pvlib/pvanalytics/docs/api.rst

 -----------

-The following funcitons examine power or irradiance data to identify when the profile matches the expected profile for a PV system with a fixed orientation or a single-axis tracker.
+The following funcitons examine power or irradiance data to identify days when the profile matches the expected profile for a PV system with a fixed orientation or a single-axis tracker.
 These functions fit a polynomial (quadratic for fixed, quartic for tracking) to the data for each day and determine the orientation based on the goodness of the fit.
 Both functions will mark days with substantial variability (for example, due to cloudiness) as False, but may mark consistently overcast days as True.
 This behavior can be controlled through the `peak_min` parameter to both functions which specifies a minimum power or irradiance value that must be exceeded for a day to be marked